Indicators of Sustainable Development

 3.0 Computing the Human Development Index

-For the construction of the index, fixed minimum and maximum values have
+For the construction of the index, fixed minimum and maximum values have been established for each of these indicators:

 - Life expectancy at birth: